 Demand is one factor in the equation that determines the price of housing.
 The other is supply.
 Salt Lake City has seen an increase in housing construction since the economy rebounded under Trump.
 However, geography limits how and where homes can be built.
-This is causing home prices to appreciate significantly, and there is no evidence SLC could over-build the way Phoenix, Arizona did before the Great Recession under Obama.
+This is causing home prices to appreciate significantly, and there is no evidence Salt Lake City could over-build the way Phoenix did before the Great Recession.
 A subtle issue hitting Utah is the relative shortage of skilled building trade talent despite the influx of people coming to work in business and tech.

 Salt Lake City sits at the intersection of I-80 and I-15.
 Industry tends to spread out along the highways, and housing follows.
 Investors in the Salt Lake City real estate market can buy land to develop or invest in housing projects being built in expectation of workers who will soon move to the area.

 4. Salt Lake City Market Is Everything Which California Isn’t

 California is experiencing an incredible divergence from its ideals.
 While there is still a red-hot housing market in Silicon Valley, the state also has the highest poverty levels in the nation.
 They’re chasing businesses out of the state through oppressive regulation and high taxes.
 In contrast, Salt Lake City is booming because it is business friendly.